butaixianran/Blender-Vmd-Retargeting/README.md

 * Facial morph and Viseme morph
 * Make all bones poseable.

-**The easiest way for these, is importing a character by click "Easy Import Daz" button.**
+**The easiest way for these, is importing a character by clicking "Easy Import Daz" button.**

 #### For Genesis 8
 **Click "Easy Import Daz" button, not the "Import Daz" button**